pbs-assess/git-course/README.md

 	  git rm --cached FILENAME          <Remove FILENAME from the git repo, but not from local directory>
 	  git rm FILENAME                   <Remove FILENAME from the git repo AND from local directory>
-	  git difftool <options>            <Compare changes using difftool; options can be branches, other repos you have fetched but not merged, or leave blank to compare to latest commit **CHECK THESE**> git log                           <View commit log>
+	  git difftool <options>            <Compare changes using difftool; options can be branches, other repos you have fetched but not merged, or leave blank to compare to latest commit>

+      git log                           <View commit log>
       git help                          <List git commands>

       git cb BRANCH-NAME                <Create and switch to branch BRANCH-NAME>
-      git co BRANCH-NAME                <Checkout(switch to) branch BRANCH-NAME>
+      git co BRANCH-NAME                <Checkout (switch to) branch BRANCH-NAME>
       git branch                        <List all branches>
       git branch -d NAME                <Safely delete the branch called NAME>
       git branch -D NAME                <Forcibly delete the branch called NAME>